alphagov/govuk-design-guide/docs/frontend-templates/form.md

       publisher
     input:
       # You MUST wrap this in single quotation marks (ie. ' '), since markdown can be used to enter this information.
-      "It can include: Taxonomy and any items under the Associations heading"
+      'It can include: Taxonomy and any items under the Associations heading'
   15:
     # The componentName is REQUIRED in order for this information to be displayed on the page.
     componentName: